|

 What can I eat for breakfast with gestational diabetes?

-Whisk eggs.
+Whisk 2 eggs.
 Heat a skillet, lightly coat with oil, and cook eggs until set.
-Add spinach and mushrooms, cook until wilted, then fold the omelette.
-Serve with whole-grain toast, avocado, and black beans.
+Add 1 cup spinach and ½ cup mushrooms, cook until wilted, then fold the omelette.
+Serve with 2 whole-grain toasts and ¼ avocado.

 Macronutrients: ~550 calories, 35-40g carbs, 24g protein, 25g fat, 10g fiber